Thank you for your message. We will contact you shortly.

 New state residents tended to have higher AGI

-Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2019 and 2020).
-The table shows the net change in the number of returns, the number of personal exemptions, and amount of adjusted gross income for each state.
-(See Figure 3 in the Appendix for data on all states for 2020, and Figure 4 for net migration values for the five years from 2016 to 2020.)
+Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2020 and 2021).
+The table shows the net change in the number of returns, the number of personal exemptions, and the amount of adjusted gross income for each state.
+(See Figure 3 in the Appendix for data on all states for 2021, and Figure 4 for net migration values for the six years since 2015.)

-Figure 2 also includes columns showing the average AGI of those moving to, and those leaving, a state.
+Figure 2 also includes columns showing the average AGI of those moving to a state, and those leaving that state.
 This analysis shows that the magnitude of the change in AGI was not just a function of the number of people moving from state to state, but also reflected the amount of AGI reported by those who migrated from state to state.

-For example, in Florida, the average new taxpayer reported AGI of $121,820, while the average AGI of those who left the state was $68,104.
-Of the 25 states (and D.C.) which had a net loss of adjusted gross income in 2020 due to migration, in only four did incoming residents report more AGI per return than departing residents, while of the 26 states which gained AGI, in only three did incoming residents report less AGI per return than departing residents.
+For example, in Florida, the average new taxpayer reported AGI of $149,201, while the average AGI of those who left the state was $72,067, while those who immigrated to California from other states had average AGI of $87,072, while departing taxpayers had average AGI of $125,362.
+Of the 22 states and the District of Columbia which had a net loss of adjusted gross income in 2021 due to migration, in only one did incoming residents report more AGI per return than departing residents, while of the 28 states which gained AGI, in only four states did incoming residents report less AGI per return than departing residents.

 Marginal tax rates may be a motivating factor in relocating

-We should also note that the rate of migration has accelerated since the passage of the Tax Cuts and Jobs Act of 2017.
-The amount of AGI that moved from state to state has increased from $23.6 billion in 2015 to $36.8 billion in 2016, $45.8 billion in 2017, $40.8 billion in 2018, $42.6 billion in 2019, and $62.7 billion in 2020.
+We should also note that the rate of migration has accelerated since the passage of the Tax Cuts and Jobs Act of 2017 and became even greater since the start of the COVID-19 pandemic.
+The amount of AGI that moved from state to state has increased from $36.8 billion in 2016, to $45.8 billion in 2017, $40.8 billion in 2018, $42.6 billion in 2019, $62.7 billion in 2020, and $87.1 billion in 2021.
 While we cannot be sure to what extent, if any, changes in tax law have encouraged more migration, it appears that the potential to lose taxable income due to migration is a matter of increasing importance to states that appear to be less attractive to affluent taxpayers.

 Internal Revenue Service data on tax migration